Saturday, 22 December 2012

 We used to raid the emir’s orchard for mangoes mainly.
 Of course, unfortunately we were caught and punished.

-man.
-Was it the boarding house that put you through that or the
+When people talk of Buhari today, they are looking at a disciplined man.
+Was it the boarding house that put you through that or the military?
+Was the boarding house part of where you got your Spartan, disciplined life?

 Would you say going into the military was the best thing that ever happened to you?

-think it was so tough, but then, once it was inbuilt, it has to be
+I think so, because from primary to secondary school and in the military, it will continue, both the academic and the physical one.
+I think it was so tough, but then, once it was inbuilt, it has to be sustained because you don’t contemplate failure.

 You just succeed?
 Does it mean failure was not an option?